 As mentioned above, communication plays a significant role in project management.
 The Project Manager is responsible for communicating issues related to the project with all the project stakeholders.
 There are various communication methods such as nonverbal, verbal, written, contextual, oral, body language, etc. The success or failure depends on how well you communicate throughout the project life cycle.

 There are several ways to communicate but they all fall within three basic categories: interactive, push, and pull.
 Also, The PMBOK ® Guide defines 3 types of communication :

 1. Interactive Communication

 Interactive communication is the most effective type of communication between two or more people in real time.
 It is a face to face communication type in which the project manager can receive direct feedback from the project team or stakeholders to understand their thoughts and provides them his ideas.

-For example you hold a meeting related with the project’s status and invited the stakeholders.
-During the meeting you discussed key points and bottlenecks of the project and received the participants opinions.
-This is an example for interactive communication.
+For example, you hold a meeting related to the project’s status and invited the stakeholders.
+During the meeting, you discussed the key points and bottlenecks of the project and received the participant’s opinions.
+This is an example of interactive communication.

 Interactive Communication Examples

 Interactive communication can be performed via media like teleconferences or face to face contacts.
 Below are a few examples of interactive communication.

 Push Communication Methods

 Push communication is not a face to face communication type like interactive communication.
 The project manager sends the information to the recipient with no expectation of receiving immediate feedback or response.
 But some action or response is needed when the recipient receives the message.
 The information conveyed through push communication is usually in written form and should not be urgent classified.